Compiletest

 Revisions

 Revisions allow a single test file to be used for multiple tests.
-This is done by adding a special header at the top of the file:
+This is done by adding a special directive at the top of the file:

 //@ revisions: foo bar baz